Pekin, Illinois

-Pekin (/ˈpiːkɪn/ PEE-kin) is a city in Tazewell County, Illinois, United States, and its county seat.
-It is along the Illinois River in Central Illinois.
+Pekin (/ˈpiːkɪn/ PEE-kin) is located in, and is the county seat of, Tazewell County, Illinois, United States.
+It is located along the Illinois River in Central Illinois.
 The population was 31,731 at the 2020 census.
 Pekin is the largest city in Tazewell County and the second-most populous city in the Peoria metropolitan area.
 A small portion of the city limits extend into Peoria County.

 Mineral Springs Park in Pekin is located near Pekin Hospital and the Miller Senior Center.
 The city is home to a high-rise residential facility operated by the United Auto Workers; the Federal Correctional Institution, Pekin; and the headquarters of the regional insurance provider Pekin Insurance.